Criminal Justice Process

 Some crimes only violate the statutes of the state in which they are committed, while others are offenses listed under Title 18 and come under federal jurisdiction.
 As such, crimes can either be prosecuted at the state level, the federal level, or both.
 When the crime is a federal crime, it is usually being managed or investigated by a federal agency, such as the Drug Enforcement Agency (DEA), Immigration and Customs Enforcement (ICE), Alcohol, Tobacco and Firearms (ATF), the FBI and other federal agencies.

-What Is the Criminal Process for Title 18 Cases?
+The Criminal Process for Title 18 Cases: Step-by-Step Guide

 The Title 18 process follows these basic guidelines: